-The nature of welding — joining two metal parts together — requires an intense amount of heat.
-This heat can cause damage to a welder’s primary tool, the welding rod.
+The process of welding, which is joining two metal parts together, requires an intense amount of heat.
+The heat from welding can cause damage to the welding rod, which is the welder’s primary tool.

-Welders who already are diagnosed, or who know someone diagnosed, should reach out to our knowledgeable team.
+Welders who already are diagnosed, or who know someone diagnosed, should reach out to the Mesothelioma Guide patient advocates.
 We can help you find treatment and get financial help.
-Email our patient advocate, Jenna Campagna, at firstname.lastname@example.org.
+Email our lead patient advocate, Karen Ritter, at email@example.com.

 Welders use the rod to liquefy metal (or steel) using heat.
 Doing so allows welders to combine two pieces of metal together.
 They also cut and adjust pieces using welding equipment.